Today’s best laptop deals: Save big on work, school, home use, and gaming

 For more options, check out PCWorld’s roundup of the best laptops available right now.

-Best laptop deals under $500
+Best budget laptop deals under $500

 View Deal